hrhasson/python-crash-course/README.md

 * Plotting basics

 ### Day 3
-* Loading in files
+* Loading in data from files
 * What is a Gaussian?
 * Fitting a function to data
 * Plotting 2D image data
-* Taking lineouts of 2D data
+* Taking 1D lineouts of 2D data

 ## Filtering with Fourier transforms
 This is a mini-course for students after they have completed at least Days 1 and 2 of the Intro to Python course above.
 The order of the modules is the following